dev-xo/remix-saas/docs/03-subscriptions.md

 - `4242 4242 4242 4242` (Visa)
 - `5555 5555 5555 4444` (Mastercard)

-Remember that in order to test Subscriptions and handle events, you'll need to use the Stripe CLI by running the following command:
+Remember that in order to test Subscriptions and handle events, you'll need to use the [Stripe CLI.](https://stripe.com/docs/stripe-cli) by running the following command:

 ```sh
 stripe listen --forward-to localhost:3000/api/webhook